 419. Tow truck driver’s statement

-(1) Subject to regulation 420, the driver of a tow truck must not tow or salvage any vehicle from the scene of an accident until the driver has completed in duplicate a statement containing these particulars —
+(1) Subject to regulation 420, the driver of a tow truck must not tow or salvage any vehicle from the scene of an accident until the driver has —

+(a) completed in duplicate a statement setting out the following —

-(a) the name and address of the person licensed to operate the tow truck;
+(i) the name and address of the person licensed to operate the tow truck;

-(b) the name and address of the tow truck’s driver;
+(ii) the name and address of the tow truck’s driver;

-(c) the tow truck’s number plate details;
+(iii) the tow truck’s number plate details;

-(d) the name and address of the owner of the vehicle to be towed or salvaged, if that is known;
+(iv) the name and address of the owner of the vehicle to be towed or salvaged, if known;

-(e) if the removal of the vehicle to be towed or salvaged is authorised by a police officer, the police officer’s name and number assigned for official purposes;
+(v) if the removal of the vehicle to be towed or salvaged is authorised by a police officer — the police officer’s name and number assigned for official purposes;

-(f) otherwise, the name and address of the person authorising the vehicle to be towed or salvaged;
+(vi) in circumstances other than those referred to in subparagraph (v) — the name and address of the person authorising the vehicle to be towed or salvaged;

-(g) the make and number plate details of the vehicle to be towed or salvaged;
+(vii) the make and number plate details of the vehicle to be towed or salvaged;

-(h) the place from where the vehicle is to be moved;
+(viii) the place from where the vehicle is to be moved;

-(i) the place to where the vehicle is to be moved;
+(ix) the place to where the vehicle is to be moved;

+(x) the maximum fee that will be charged for the tow or salvage of the vehicle;

+(xi) the maximum fee that will be charged for the storage of the vehicle;

-(j) the date and time at which the authority to tow or salvage is signed,
+(xii) the date and time at which the authority to tow or salvage is signed;

+and

-and has signed, and obtained the signature of the person authorising the tow or salvage to, both copies of that statement when so completed.
+(b) signed, and obtained the signature of the person authorising the tow or salvage to, both copies of that statement when completed.

-(2) If the removal of the vehicle to be towed or salvaged is authorised by a police officer, the police officer must sign the statement under subregulation (1) for the vehicle to be towed or salvaged.
+(2) If the removal of the vehicle to be towed or salvaged is authorised by a police officer, the police officer must sign both copies of the statement under subregulation (1) for the vehicle to be towed or salvaged.

 (3) The driver of a tow truck must not tow or salvage a vehicle unless the original of the signed completed statement under subregulation (1) has been given to the person authorising the tow or salvage.

-Penalty:
+Penalty for this subregulation:

 (a) for a first offence, a fine of 2 PU;